-Try these Groundhog Day science activities & books that explore shadow experiments, weather and more seasonal fun!
+Try these Groundhog Day science activities & books for kids that explore shadow science experiments, weather predictions and more seasonal fun!

 February 2nd is Groundhog's Day - the halfway point of winter.

 If you've got kids, you know that there's some quirky draw to that furry, little creature who uses his shadow to predict if it will be a longer winter.

 Too bad he didn't also predict snow days ;)

 While we may not get a day off from school or work, there are some fun reasons to learn more about the big day and mix in some great science activities & literacy ideas too!

 Whether you enjoy doing fun Winter activities with your kids or are itching for Spring to get here soon, here's a list of some fun ways to celebrate along with Phil!

-Let your kids know that February 2nd is the exact halfway point between the Winter Solstice and Spring Equinox - basically, we're halfway through the winter season.
+Let kids know that February 2nd is the exact halfway point between the Winter Solstice and Spring Equinox - basically, we're halfway through the winter season.

 Hedgehogs are not native to America, but groundhogs are and they also emerge from their burrows in early February so the legend was transferred to them.